stigjoran/semester-project/docs/work-log.md

 27.11.2025
 updated the hero and audience sections and wcag comliant hidden heading. added the "page breaker" / illustration line. built the full events section with proper grid and alt text.
 Created the exhibitions page with hero overlay, four exhibition cards, and a visit cta.

+28.11.2025
+updated grid system and fixed media query errors to ensure proper tab/desktop layout.
+Cleaned up CSS structure, correcterd typos and removed duplicated rules.
+Improved button styling, nav colors, and general responsiveness across all pages.
+Adjusted hero sectio and CTA components for consistent spacing and layout behavior.
+There is still alot to correct, but i'll have to do it when i feel better, still a bit sick.
+So i'll wrapp it up here and dive under the sheets.
+Good week all in all though!